 The first time I saw the Grey glacier in Torres Del Paine National Park I nearly cried.
-Yes, go ahead and laugh.
+Yes, I know how weird that might sound.
 Some people cry when they see their newborn baby for the first time.
 I cry when I see massive glaciers.
 To my defense, up to that moment that glacier was the most beautiful thing I have seen in my life.
 About an hour before I first got a glimpse of that huge block of ice I was fighting my way over a pass in the middle of a snow storm.
 At least back then it was a fight for me.
 Even though I have done a few hikes before that and was in good shape the Patagonian weather did its best to keep the first days of my first multi day hike in South America interesting.
 And that is put nicely.
 Including a near death experience my love for hiking was already tested within the first 24 hours.
+Check out this page for more details.

 It turned out that this love has only grown stronger through these experiences.
 That is why I want to share them with you.
 Maybe you will even have a laugh every now and then about the stupid mistakes that can be made 😉